How Does LendingTree Get Paid?

 How an executive summary can help you get a business loan

-Applying for online business loans is often quick and automated — you may even receive immediate approval.
-However, traditional banks may require you to visit a physical branch to apply.
+Applying for online business loans is often quick and automated — you may even receive immediate approval if you meet the requirements.
+However, traditional banks may require you to visit a physical branch to apply for a small business loan.

-Consider asking a colleague or your local Small Business Development Center (SBDC) to review your application before submitting it.
+Consider asking a business colleague or your local Small Business Development Center (SBDC) to review your business loan application before submitting it.
 Having a polished loan application can help avoid delays in the financing process.

 Your lender may also need additional information, such as: